graygnuorg/pound/README.md

 * `X-Forwarded-Port:` header contains the port on the server that the client connected to.

-2. Second group contains _ssl_ headers that are added only if the client connected using HTTPS.
+2. The second group contains _ssl_ headers that are added only if the client connected using HTTPS.
 The `X-SSL-Cipher` header is always present if this header group is enabled.
 The rest of headers below is added only if the client certificate was supplied: